mvz/ripper_ruby_parser/README.md

 ## Features/Notes

-* Drop-in replacement for RubyParser.
+* Drop-in replacement for RubyParser
-* Should handle 1.9 and later syntax gracefully.
+* Should handle 1.9 and later syntax gracefully
 * Requires MRI 2.3 or higher
+* Compatible with RubyParser 3.12.0

 ## Known incompatibilities